Civil Engineering (CE) Courses

 CE 538 WATER RESOURCES ENGINEERING (2-3-3)(F/S).
 Flood frequency analysis, reservoir characteristics and design, open channel flow applications, water project design, model studies, pump and turbine hydraulics and other water resources engineering topics.
 PREREQ: CE 330 or ME 330.

-CE 540 PAVEMENT DESIGN AND EVALUATION (3-0-3)(F/S).
-Pavement design processes, materials selection and characterization methods, design of flexible pavements, design of rigid concrete pavements, condition survey and ratings, distress evaluation, and maintenance and rehabilitation techniques.
-PREREQ: CE 340 and CE 370.
+CE 540 PAVEMENT ANALYSIS AND DESIGN (3-0-3)(F/S).
+Pavement design processes, materials selection and characterization methods, analysis and design of flexible pavements, analysis and design of rigid concrete pavements, pavement condition survey and ratings, distress evaluation, and maintenance and rehabilitation techniques.
+PREREQ: CE 340 and CE 370, or PERM/INST.

 CE 542 MICROSTRUCTURE, PROPERTIES, AND PERFORMANCE OF CONCRETE (3-0-3)(F/S).
 Basic properties of cements and mineral aggregates and their interactions in concrete from a microstructural perspective.
 Special emphasis on: properties of hydrated products and hardened concrete; modifications through admixtures; production, handling, and placement problems; specifications; quality control and acceptance testing; lightweight, heavyweight, and other special concrete mixtures.
 A supplemental understanding to the practical behaviors of concrete will be examined through the concrete’s microstructural characteristics.
 Integration of concrete’s sustainability.
 Project topics will include design and testing of advanced concrete concepts for durable, sustainable, and resilient infrastructure.
 Design projects will include lifecycle analysis of concrete such as materials selection, mix design, construction, maintenance, and final disposal.
 PREREQ: PERM/INST.